ablaom/Koala.jl/README.md

 # Koala ![](logo.png)

-A Julia machine learning environment combining convince and control, through a combination of high and low-level interfaces.
+A Julia machine learning environment combining convenience and control, through a combination of high and low-level interfaces.
 Currently in development and experimental.